 Point Creep: What is it?
 Can you overcome it? and much more

-With Wyoming nonresident elk draw results finally out there, there’s no better time than now to talk about a very serious thing in the west, point creep.
+With application season in full swing, there’s no better time than now to talk about a very serious thing in the west, point creep.

 Each year, one of the most common questions we receive is, “why didn’t I draw a tag, last year everyone at two points drew the tag?” or “I had 8 points and it showed 100% but I didn’t draw” and unfortunately the answer is point creep.
 A few years ago I wrote an article on goHUNT about How to find your next hunt using standalone draw odds on INSIDER.
 That article showcased how to use our INSIDER research tools to see the big picture of how the draw process went.
 You can track trends, point creep, weapon by weapon odds, and see how many years it might take to draw a tag... all of which equal the ultimate tools for figuring out how to draw more tags.